Code of Ethics

 - Members suspended are not entitled to a refund of dues or fees.

 - Revocation of Membership.
-Revocation of membership is considered the maximum punishment for a violation of the Code of Ethics.
+Revocation of membership is considered the maximum consequence for noncompliance with the Code of Ethics.

 - Revocation requires a two-thirds majority of the voting members of the EPC.